-Parameter Comments -WCOM on/OFF Use Wincom definition of VIP numeric (GS 4). -WR on/OFF Host data overflow is handled by wrapping, rather than waiting for CR, or scrolling (-SCR). -WRB on/OFF Host data overflow is handled by wrapping as above, but the screen is blanked before output continues. -WT ON/off The Qsim default is that tab beyond the end/beginning of the screen will wrap around to the beginning/end.
-The Questar standard is no wrap. -XD on/OFF Sometimes the Datanet has been patched to translate all characters (for national character purposes), and you need to translate characters within DC3 Y X (cursor positioning) sequences back to their original values. -XL US Translation from Host Links (ISO/Do11) 8-bit characters in Qsim to 7-bit equivalents to the host, and vice versa.
-The correct -XL (GB, GE, FR, SF, DE, NO, SP, IT, JA) must be specified if you choose an 8 bit profile in the profiles file and communicate with a 7-bit national host. -XX hxhx Any incoming character from the host can be translated into any other for display purposes.
+Parameter Description -TA on/OFF If -LK ON then allow type ahead.
+User input is collected while the mainframe has the turn. -UI on/OFF Use SISO algorithm to send 8-bit characters on a 7-bit line.
+This is supported by GCOS6, but not GCOS7/8. -WC 'cmd' The write command is executed after LF W to print the users v78sim.sav, using #F for the path name in the command. -XL US Translation from Host Links (ISO/Do11) 8-bit characters in V78sim to 7-bit equivalents to the mainframe, and vice versa.
+The correct -XL (GB, GE, FR, SF, DE, NO, SP, IT, JA) must be specified if you choose an 8 bit profile in the profiles file and communicate with a 7-bit national mainframe. -XX hxhx Any incoming character from the mainframe can be translated into any other for display purposes.
 Both are expressed in hex, and the first becomes the second.
-Normally used only on data characters, but can be used on DC3 sequences instead (-XD).